Shipping & Returns Terms of Service

 Seasonal Shipping Conditions:

 Shipping rates vary throughout the year, depending on the accommodations necessary to deliver in good condition.
-Please note that even with insulation, ice, and 2-day shipping, sake is still shipped at your own risk.
-UPS only guarantees overnight shipping, which, with ice and insulation, is the only certain way to ensure cool arrival.
+Please note that even with insulation, ice, and 2-day, sake is still shipped at your own risk.
+UPS only guarantees overnight shipping, which, with ice and insulation, is the single way to ensure cold arrival.

-Shipping protocols and rates per case (1-12 bottles) are as follows.
+Shipping protocols and rates are as follows.
 Shipping rates are subject to change as costs fluctuate.

 Peak Summer (mid-July to early September):

-**Except for overnight shipments or express consent to the risks, sparkling nigori nama is not eligible to be shipped in peak Summer heat.
-These are basically ongoing fermentations, and it's just too risky with respect to leakage and bursting.**
+Except for overnight shipments or express consent to the risks, sparkling nigori nama is not eligible for shipping until temperatures ease.
+These are basically ongoing fermentations, and it's just too risky.
+They often leak and explode, soaking through cardboard boxes.

 Packages are shipped throughout the week.
 Namazake is shipped M-Tu unless temperatures are averaging below 45F.
 Packages may be held in heatwaves.